PDC Energy (PDCE) Q1 2017 Results - Earnings Call Transcript

 Barton R. Brookman - PDC Energy, Inc.

 Yeah.
-Thank you, Kevin, and thank you, everybody and all the Mikes out there, and we appreciate the ongoing support and expect more to come as we go through the year.
+Thank you, Kevin, and thank you everybody and all the Mikes out there, and we appreciate the ongoing support and expect more to come as we go through the year.

 Operator